appinho/SAGoogleCodeEventTemplate/README.md

 - expogo(CJ20/1B/MEDIUM): Jump in (i-1)^2 steps to see if you can reach a goal **Odd Even**
 - manhattan_crepe_cart(CJ19/1B/EASY): Find crepe cart in manhattan by **Manhattan Distance**
 - square_dance(CJ20/1A/HARD): each dancer in the grid battles against compass neighbors **Linked list**
-- vestigium(CJ20/Q/EASY): Compute trace and number of rows and columns with duplicated entries in Latin square matrix (each row and cell have values from 1,...,N) **Set**
+- vestigium(CJ20/Q/EASY): Compute trace and number of rows and columns with duplicated entries in Latin square matrix, when each row and cell have values from 1,...,N **Set**
 - waffle_choppers(CJ18/1A/MEDIUM): Slide a waffle with chocolate bits vertically and horizontally so that each piece has the same numbers of chocolate bits **Sorting/Counting**

 ### Interactive